ADDS CNN GUESTS; ADDS ABC INTERVIEW WITH MAYORKAS

 10 a.m. -- AL PUNTO (UNIVISION):

-+An interview with Rep. Stephanie Murphy (D-Fla.), a member of the House Select Committee to Investigate the January 6th Attack on the U.S. Capitol.
+A taped interview with Rep. Zoe Lofgren (D-Calif.), a member on the House Select Committee to Investigate the January 6th Attack on the U.S. Capitol.

-An interview with Rep. Jamie Raskin (D-Md.), a member of the House Select Committee to Investigate the January 6th Attack on the U.S. Capitol.
+An interview with Rep. Adam Schiff (R-Calif.), chairman of the House Intelligence Committee and a member on the House Select Committee to Investigate the January 6th Attack on the U.S. Capitol.

 11 a.m. -- MEDIA BUZZ (FOX NEWS):